cgwyllie/angular-velocity/README.md

 ### Dependencies

-- VelocityJS
+- Velocity
-- VelocityJS UI Pack Plugin
+- Velocity UI Pack Plugin
 - ngAnimate

 Include `angular-velocity.js` and declare it as a dependency on your Angular app's module: